Bengal1/Simple-CNN-Guide/README.md

 ## The Dataset
-MNIST is a classic dataset of handwritten digits that’s become the “hello world” of computer vision and machine learning.
-By providing a simple, standardized set of images paired with labels, it lets newcomers and experts alike quickly prototype and benchmark classification algorithms, explore feature learning, and compare new techniques against a familiar baseline.
+A dataset is a collection of data used to train, validate, and test machine learning models.
+It provides the examples from which the model learns patterns, relationships, or features relevant to a specific task, such as classification or regression.
+The quality, size, and diversity of the dataset directly influence the model’s performance and generalization ability, making dataset preparation and selection a critical step in any machine learning pipeline.

 ### *MNIST Dataset*
+MNIST is a classic dataset of handwritten digits and is often referred to as the “hello world” of computer vision and machine learning.
+By providing a simple, standardized set of images paired with labels, it allows both newcomers and experts to quickly prototype and benchmark classification algorithms, explore feature learning, and compare new techniques against a familiar baseline.

-This network is trained on MNIST Dataset, a simple gray-scale images of a writen one-digit numbers (0-9), such that the network gets an image and it's target to classify it as the correct number (class).
+This network is trained on the MNIST dataset, which consists of grayscale images of handwritten single-digit numbers (0–9).
+The task for the network is to classify each input image into the correct digit class.
+The dataset contains 70,000 images, with 60,000 images used for training and 10,000 images for testing.

 <img src="https://user-images.githubusercontent.com/34989887/204675687-03f39aeb-1039-4abc-aec5-7f1d6cbbe52e.png" width="350" height="350"/>

-The MNIST Dataset has 70,000 images, such that the training dataset is 60,000 images and the test dataset is 10,000 images.
-For more imformation on [MNIST Dataset](https://en.wikipedia.org/wiki/MNIST_database)
+For more information on the [MNIST Dataset](https://en.wikipedia.org/wiki/MNIST_database).

 ## The *Simple CNN* Model
 Our Model is consist of 6 layers: